personalrobotics/aikido/README.md

 [`catkin_tools` package][Catkin Tools], if possible.

 ## Code Style

-Please follow the [AIKIDO code style](https://github.com/personalrobotics/aikido/blob/master/STYLE.md) when you making a contribution.
+Please follow the [AIKIDO style guidelines](https://github.com/personalrobotics/aikido/blob/master/STYLE.md) when making a contribution.

 ## License

 AIKIDO is licensed under a BSD license.
 See [LICENSE](./LICENSE) for more information.

 ## Authors

 AIKIDO is developed by the
 [Personal Robotics Lab](https://personalrobotics.ri.cmu.edu/) in the [Robotics Institute](http://ri.cmu.edu/) at